Putin says U.S. stoked Russian protests

 But he said Russia was not likely to withdraw support for the NATO campaign in Afghanistan, which it aids by allowing transit of supplies and equipment across its territory.

 "There is no aim of ruining relations.
-There is a need to neutralize U.S. comments about the election and their potential influence internally" in Russia, he said.
+There is a need to neutralise U.S. comments about the election and their potential influence internally" in Russia, he said.

 (Additional reporting by Guy Faulconbridge and Alexei Anishchuk, Editing by Timothy Heritage)